 What is CO2 laser engraving?

-In a CO2 laser, electricity is shot through a gas-filled tube which produces infrared light.
-It is then reflected through lenses and mirrors to guide the light to the workspace of the item being processed.
+In a CO2 laser, electricity shoots through a gas-filled tube which produces infrared light.
+Its then reflected through lenses and mirrors to guide the light to the workspace of the item being processed.
 As a result, these reflections from the mirrors increase the power of the light allowing the beam to mark, scorch, or cut through objects.

 Marking vs Engraving vs Etching